newaetech/cw310-bergen-board/docs/README.md

 ## Configuration Options

 The mode switches on the bottom of the board allow you to set the M0/M1/M2 pins.
-Note that the microcontroller can override the DIP switch settings - this is done to make it easier to work with the board, as you don't need to worry about changing the switches if you want to switch from one mode to another.
+Note that the microcontroller can override the DIP switch settings - this is done to make it easier to work with the board, as most normal usage of the board will automatically set the mode switches.

 If you use the Python API to configure the device, it will automatically override the mode switches to what Xilinx calls "slave serial" mode (referred to as "controller driven" for clarity here) for example.
 This serial mode is the *default and supported configuration mode* for most users.